13Works/AdFunctions/README.md

 >* 'Player' is a Player object.
 >* 'FurnitureName' is a string representing the name of the furniture.
->* 'Action' is a string with possible values "UseBlock" or "Seat1".
+>* 'Action' is a string with possible values "UseBlock" or ("Seat" ..
+SeatNumber).
->* 'Positioning' is a table with a 'cframe' key representing the position.
+>* 'Positioning' is a table with a 'cframe' key representing where the target should do the action.
->* 'Target' is a string or a Player object.
+>* 'Target' is a player or pet object.

 **Ad.BuyFurnitures(Furniture)**;
 > 'Furniture' is a table containing furniture data.